 What is the Faraday paradox?

-In the following answers of mine I explain it in details:
+In the following articles I explain it in details:

 In relation to this please read: